tgaff/angular_style_guide/README.md

 ### controller as syntax

-Use Controller as syntax, which promotes the use of dot syntax in HTML to indicate where variables come from.
+Use Controller as syntax, which promotes the demystifying use of dot syntax in HTML to indicate where variables come from.
 This also means it is possible to safely use scalars on the controller.
 You must also avoid the use of `$scope` and use `this` instead in your controllers.

 Avoid:
 ```html